tidepool-org/tidepool-org.github.io/index.md

 To get the stack running on your own machine, see the [Starting Services](StartingUpServices.html) page.

+If you're looking for reference info, check out [our references page](References.html).

 ## Communicating with the team

 Since our team spans the globe, there's nearly always someone in the #tidepool IRC channel on freenode.net.
 Feel free to pop in there and engage with us.